Elsinor1/travelAI/README.md

 ## Description

 **Avivi** is a web application that generates travel offers tailored to users' preferences.
 After completing a user's travel profile form, the application creates custom travel offers that fit the user's preferences, including recommending suitable destinations.
 Avivi connects to the _Amadeus API_ to fetch real-time flight offers with prices and availability.
 It also recommends a three-day itinerary, which includes sightseeing, activities, and dining recommendations generated using the _ChatGPT API_.
-Itinerary is complemented with beatiful images retrieved from Trip advisot API.
+Itinerary is complemented with beautiful images retrieved from the _Trip Advisor API_.
 All retrieved or generated data is stored in Django ORM models using an _SQLite_ database.

 ### Distinctiveness and Complexity

-Avivi is unique due to it's usage of data from external API's, it connects to Amadeus, ChatGPT and Trip Advisor.
+Avivi is unique due to its usage of data from external APIs., it connects to Amadeus, ChatGPT and Trip Advisor.
 Processing real time data it creates travel offer "on spot".
-Application is written on more that 1500 lines of custom code.
+The application is written with more than 1500 lines of custom code.
 It has 22 custom django ORM models.

+#### How to run the application:

-#### Note: In order to run this application you need to setup enviroment variable for Amadeus API.
+In order to run this application you need to setup the environment variable for Amadeus API.
 You can use my test setup:

 AMADEUS_CLIENT_ID=SGVrXP6enprnQv4OU8K9mgo0EVUKMmzs

 AMADEUS_CLIENT_SECRET=O4DORD8RgfrTkCP5

+Furthermore it is necessary to use my sqlite DB for autocomplete to work properly.

 ### Application contents

+#### travel/models.py

+22 custom django ORM models, storing information about locations and user travel preferences.

+#### travel/serializers.py

+11 serializers for query data serialization used in API views

+#### travel/tests.py

+Includes integration tests for APIs:

+- test_get_trip_adv_location_id, test_get_image - tests connection to Trip Advisor API
+- test_get_suitability_from_ai - tests connection to ChatGPT API
+- test_get_destinations_from_api_integration - tests connection to Amadeus API

+#### travel/utils/AI_helpers.py

+Includes helper functions connecting to ChatGPT API.

+- get_itinerary - For given parameters generate a string of itinerary for each day.
+Returns a string of itinerary data in a JSON format.
+- get_suitability_from_ai - Values how given location is suitable for given vacation type.
+Returns an 1-10 int.
+- correct_json - Corrects json format if the format is incorrect.
+For example when dash or semicolon is missing.

+#### travel/utils/helpers.py

+Contains core helper functions used for data query, creation and manipulation.
+Among the most important belong these functions:

+- get_matches - Returns 5 cities that begins with given string, ordered by biggest population.
+Used for autocompletion of location input.
+- get_travel_offer - For given travel profile, gets the destination from Possible_destinations and returns Travel offer.
+Destination_id parameter is arbitrary; if not given, next unused destination will be used.
+- get_flight_routes - Gets a list of flight routes for given flight data using Amadeus API.
+A flight route is composed of individual flights, if the flight offer has multiple stops.

+#### travel/helpers/recievers.py

+Recievers are used when travel_profile or airport models are created or updated.
+They trigger actions after each save.
+I used recievers instead of overwriting the safe methods to avoid circular references.

+- save_travel_profile_receiver - Reciever for travel profile save, when saved sets profile destinations
+- save_airport_reciever - Reciever for airport save, when saved sets all suitabilites for vacation types

+#### travel/helpers/trip_advisor.py

+Contains functions linked to Trip Advisor API.
+They are used for finding photos fitting to the locations or objects used in a vacation's itinerary.

+#### travel/static/travel/customTrip.js

+Javascript functions linked to displaying or generating custom offers.

+#### travel/static/travel/travelForm.js

+Javascript functions linked to the travel profile form.

+- AutocompleteModule - Module for autocompletion of location input.
+- NearestAirportsModule - Module for fetching and displaying of nearest airports to location given in travel profile form.
+- other functions for displaying and validating of a travel form.

+### Application navigation

 #### Index page,